Front-end clients for AI image models

 | Draw Things | Automatic | Fast (own Metal stack) | Clean (auto-converts) | its own (handled for us) |

-If we have options, prefer MLX if it’s available because fast; full bf16 for top quality with no fuss; GGUF when fitting a large model, taking the largest quant that fits (Q5_K_M over Q4_K_S).
+When we do have a choice: prefer MLX if a build exists, because fast, at full-quality full bf16 for top quality if it fits.
+Failing that, fall back to GGUF, taking the largest quant that fits (Q5_K_M over Q4_K_S).

 | Client | Filter added? | Mechanism | How to remove |